Tyson-Zwicker/engine/NottheManual.md

   * rotation: the amount to rotate the sprite.
 This is in Radians.
   * offset: where on the screen the sprite should consider its center (0,0) so it can draw itself in the right place

-*That's about it for sprites they're super easy.
-They're just colored lines drawing pictures.*

 ## Entities ##

-An "*entity*",  is a just something that can keep track of where it is, which way it is facing, which way its moving, and how heavy it is.
+An "*entity*",  is an object that can keep track of where it is, which way it is facing, which way its moving, and how heavy it is.
 It could be a sitting rock, or a thrown rock.
 It could represent a whole planet (which is just another rock I guess).
-Or a robot.
-Its not a geogolgy simulator.
+Or a robot or a spaceship.

-Enties can be assigned a sprite, so they can show what they're doing, and they have a small handful of methods that, if called during the main loop, keep them moving in whatever direction they think they should.
+Enties can be assigned a sprite, so they can show what they're doing, and they have a small handful of methods that, if called during the main loop, keep them moving in whatever direction they they should.
 Another small group of methods lets them be pushed and pulled and spun, allowing you to exert an exertnal force to them, wether that be to simulate gravity/wind/sea currents/electricl fields, who knows what you're writing?.
 An entity is very generic.
-It is ment to be customized.
+It is meant to be customized.
 It can contain more sprites, all of which take their direction from the location and and orientation of the Entity.

 There is another thing that Entities can have: parts.
 Parts are, as the name suggests, pieces of the entity.
-They have their own locaion on the entity (again relative to the center of the entity [0,0]), but they can also spin independently of the entity they belong to, like eyes can turn in a head or a hand independent of an arm.
-Or a turret of three 18" Naval guns spinning around to look at something it doed not like.
+They have their own locaion on the entity (again relative to the center of the entity [0,0]), but they can also spin independently of the entity they belong to, like eyes can turn in a head, a hand independent of an arm, or a gun turrent moving independent of the ship its mounted on.

-Parts can spin.
-More on those later.

 This next part makes two instances and sends them off through space.
-Ignore the reference to "*camera*" I promise I'll talk about that next.
+Ignore the reference to "*camera*" I'll talk about that next.

-**To Instation one:**
+**TODO: EDIT FROM HERE.
+CHANGE CODE EXAMPLE TO CONSTRUCTOR DEFINITION..**

       <script>
         //We will give our new Entity Two Sprites.
 On Yellow Triangle, Longed from its center in the ..